heptarch/heptarch.github.io/drafts/tarkovsky.md

 unannounced, two weeks into my stay, and wordlessly poured us two glasses of sambuca.
-While the water clouded over, she stretched one leg onto the table, lit cigatrette, and smiled: "Ne avrai bisogno."<label for="sn-1"
+While the water clouded over, she stretched one leg onto the table, lit a cigarette, and smiled: "Ne avrai bisogno."<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"